jtian24/EDA_Modeling_Spark/README.md

 The logistic/linear regression model building is consisted of 2 steps:

-Step 1: Variable Selection with elastic net hyper-parameter tuning : Grid search of optimal learning rate alpha combined with automated lambda search to automatically select best set of variables while alleviating any potential multicollinearity that may exists.
+Step 1: Filter out variables with too low IV/R square, then build the model using elastic net hyper-parameter tuning : Grid search of optimal learning rate alpha combined with automated lambda search to automatically select best set of variables while alleviating any potential multicollinearity that may exists.

 Step 2: Refit the model with variables selected in Step 1 using IRLSM algorithm so as to get p-value for each variable.
 Drop any variable that has a p-value > 0.05 and then refit the model until all variables of the logistic regression are statistically significant.